 When a child's breathing is obstructed during sleep, this can affect the body in many ways.
 For instance, the heart rate slows, the nervous system is stimulated, blood pressure rises, the brain is aroused and sleep is disrupted.
 Repeated interruptions to sleep and sleep apnea can cause your child to be sleep deprived, cranky and ill behaved.

 The leading cause of sleep apnea in children is enlarged tonsils and adenoids.
 However, some children with enlarged tonsils will not have any symptoms, whereas others with small tonsils will have severe sleep apnea.
-Children with other disorders, such as craniofacial anomalies, cerebral palsy, muscular dystrophy and Down syndrome are at an increased risk for sleep apnea.
+Children with other disorders, such as obesity, craniofacial anomalies (related to facial structure or appearance), cerebral palsy, muscular dystrophy and Down syndrome are at an increased risk for sleep apnea.

-At UCSF Medical Center, our pediatric ear, nose and throat specialists are experts in the diagnosis and surgical treatmentof sleep apnea in children.
-Tonsillectomy and adenoidectomy achieves a 90 percent success rate for childhood sleep apnea.
+At Children's Hospital Los Angeles, our pediatric ear, nose and throat specialists are experts in the diagnosis and surgical treatment of sleep apnea in children.
+Tonsillectomy and adenoidectomy achieves an 80-90 percent success rate for childhood sleep apnea.
 Our pediatric ear, nose and throat specialists may also work with pediatric sleep specialists in diagnosing your child's condition and coordinating the best possible care.

 To Visit Us

 Our pediatric ear, nose and throat specialists are available to meet with you and your child for surgical consultation.
 If an operation is recommended, they will explain the procedure in detail.
 They also will discuss whether hospitalization is necessary after the operation and the risks and benefits of the operation.